-High FPS in gaming is always desirable for smooth, enjoyable and lag free gaming experience.
-However, in some cases you may want to limit FPS in games for getting the best gaming experience without any screen tearing and stuttering.
-For example, if you want G-Sync or FreeSync to work properly then you want to limit the game FPS to the monitor’s maximum refresh rate, because G-Sync / FreeSync technologies do not work above the monitor’s refresh rate.
-So, if you are having a 75Hz monitor and you are getting 100 FPS in a game then you want to the cap the game FPS to 75 or preferably a bit lower for G-Sync / FreeSync to work properly, because above the monitor’s refresh rate they get turned off, and screen tearing will eventually occur whenever the game FPS goes above the monitor’s refresh rate.
+High FPS in gaming is always desirable for a smooth, enjoyable, and lag-free gaming experience.
+However, in some cases, you may want to limit FPS in games for getting the best gaming experience without any screen tearing and stuttering.
+For example, if you want G-Sync or FreeSync to work properly then you want to limit the game FPS to the monitor’s maximum refresh rate because G-Sync / FreeSync technologies do not work above the monitor’s refresh rate.
+So, if you are having a 75Hz monitor and you are getting 100 FPS in a game then you want to the cap the game FPS to 75 or preferably a bit lower for G-Sync / FreeSync to work properly because above the monitor’s refresh rate they get turned off, and screen tearing will eventually occur whenever the game FPS goes above the monitor’s refresh rate.

-Must Read: Best Softwares to Measure FPS in Games
+Must Read: Best Software to Measure FPS in Games

 How to Limit FPS in Games?

 Here are the top ways by which you can limit FPS or lock frame rate in games for G-Sync / FreeSync technologies so that you can have buttery smooth gameplay without any screen tearing and stuttering.